 If the heat loss is greater than heat output, your heating bills will literally go through the roof as you’re paying more to create more heat in a room.
 Open doors and windows are one of the most common places for the heat to escape.

-Improving the insulation of your home is the main way to battle heat loss through floors, walls and windows and roofs.
+Improving the insulation of your home is the main way to battle heat loss through floors, walls, windows, and roofs.
 You can either install more insulation or ensure that there are no gaps in the existing insulation as adequate insulation keeps heat loss to a minimum.

 For floors, it is important to ensure sufficient insulation between the ground and the floor surface.
 In new buildings, sufficient insulation is installed during the construction and in older buildings, insulation layers can be laid on existing floor surfaces.
 Warmup has a variety of floor insulation solutions so if you’re wondering what would be the best type of floor insulation in your property, we can help.
 Get in touch and talk to one of our experts.